 Pima County Master Naturalists is hosting the 2021 City Nature Challenge in the Greater Tucson Area.
 Be a part of this community science project for our first year participating in this worldwide effort to document the amazing biodiversity of our region.

 April 29th through May 2nd– search for WILD plants, animals, and other creatures to see how many species you can find and show the world how diverse our region is.
 Add your observations to iNaturalist and they’ll automatically be included in the project.

 May 3rd through 8th– identify all of the observations in the project.

-Join the Greater Tucson Area City Nature Challenge project to get updates and see the events being held in the Tucson Area for the 2021 City Nature Challenge.
+Join the Greater Tucson Area City Nature Challenge project to get updates and see the events being held in the Tucson Area (Eastern Pima County) for the 2021 City Nature Challenge.
 We will add them as they are confirmed.
 Visit the main City Nature Challenge website to learn more about the event and to see the list of the 300+ cities participating in 2021!
 Joining the project is easy:

 As a participant, it is up to you how much or how little you take part!
 Do only what feels safe for you & your family.
 It is imperative that you follow all government regulations and guidelines, though.